snehilvj/dmc-docs/docs/getting-started/getting-started.md

 Please read the [Mantine API Overview](/mantine-api) section before starting development to learn about all of the available theming and styling features.

+Using older versions of dash or DMC?
+See our [Migration Guide](/migration) for more information.

 ### Questions?